How to help: Kentucky flood victims plea for assistance after claims rejected - NewsBreak

 Earlier this week, Beshear urged citizens to take their cases directly to the offices of FEMA employees who are stationed in the area.
 The governor said “we need to see better outcomes” for more eastern Kentuckians applying to FEMA for recovery assistance.
 Beshear, a Democrat, voiced his concerns to Democratic President Joe Biden during a visit to the region Monday.
 While on that visit, Biden said the federal government would provide support until residents were back on their feet.

-The governor said most of the rejected claims centered around people not having the necessary documents.Raising spirits by selling spirits: Bourbon companies helping eastern Kentucky
+The governor said most of the rejected claims centered around people not having the necessary documents.Study: Oklahoma among worst states to have a baby

 FEMA Press Secretary Jeremy Edwards responded Thursday night that agency personnel will be in the flood-stricken region “as long as it takes” to help Kentuckians recover.
 Edwards said the agency’s leadership is working to “reduce barriers and cut red tape.”